top of page

 Galih received his bachelor’s degree in Biology from Gadjah Mada University.
 He then joined the labs of Joost Holthuis at Utrecht University and Anne-Claude Gavin at the EMBL-Heidelberg to study protein-lipid interactions for his master’s degree.
 During his PhD, he worked in the labs of Howard Riezman at University of Geneva and Maya Schuldiner at the Weizmann Institute of Science, studying the roles of sphingolipid in neurodegenerative disease and ischemia-reperfusion injury.
 Galih is currently interested in understanding nutrient dependencies of cells under hypoxia and ischemia.

-ANKUR GARG, PhD
+ANKUR GARG, PhD (SHE/HER)

 Postdoctoral Fellow | CIRM Fellow